Investing in gilts for tax-efficient returns

 Yet another tax-efficient option is fixed income investing through low-interest, short-dated UK government bonds (known as gilts).
 These are relatively low risk, as the UK government has never failed to repay its domestically issued debt.
 They are similar to fixed-term cash savings options, as they have a preset known maturity date and fixed redemption value.
 However, if you don’t hold them to maturity, the value of the investments can go down as well as up.

-How this helps your tax bill
+How investing in gilts can help your tax bill

 If you are a UK taxpayer, this creates an opportunity to make capital gains without paying capital gains tax (CGT), creating particularly attractive gross returns for higher-rate taxpayers.